Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

-Skepticism toward advertising is a shared DACH trait, but its intensity varies significantly by country. **German consumers** are well-documented in their preference for transparent, fact-based communication and their resistance to persuasion-driven ads — a pattern that shows up directly in lower CTRs, higher CPAs and, in this analysis, a **negative Conversion Lift**. **Switzerland**, despite sharing the German language in its largest region, shows stronger digital engagement and significantly higher
+Skepticism toward advertising is a shared DACH trait, but its intensity varies significantly by country. **German consumers** are well-documented in their preference for transparent, fact-based communication and their resistance to persuasion-driven ads, a pattern that shows up directly in lower CTRs, higher CPAs and, in this analysis, a **negative Conversion Lift**. **Switzerland**, despite sharing the German language in its largest region, shows stronger digital engagement and significantly higher